Berwick Rangers F.C. 1–0 Rangers F.C.: Aftermath

-Rangers early exit from the Scottish Cup is said to have made Celtic's treble win that year easier, and even sewn the seeds of Celtic's dominance of Scottish football in the late sixties and early seventies.
+Rangers early exit from the Scottish Cup is said to have made Celtic's treble win that year easier, and even sown the seeds of Celtic's dominance of Scottish football in the late 1960s and early 1970s.

 Berwick were drawn against Hibernian in the second round away at Easter Road, Edinburgh on 18 February 1967, but lost 1–0 in front of a crowd of nearly 31,000, though Berwick had a goal by Ken Dowd disallowed in the first half and Jock Wallace saved a penalty.

 Rangers eventually went on to reach the final of the European Cup Winners' Cup that season but lost 1–0 to German side Bayern Munich.
-Forrest and McLean hadn't been replaced and defender Roger Hynd played up front in that game.
+Forrest and McLean had not been replaced and defender Roger Hynd played up front in that game.
 Rangers player Dave Smith later argued that the knee jerk reaction of dropping Forrest and McLean probably cost them the European Cup Winners' Cup.

 Two years later, Berwick manager Jock Wallace left to become coach at Hearts and subsequently went on to coach at Rangers, eventually becoming their manager in 1972.
 Dave Smith, one of the Rangers players that day, subsequently managed Berwick between 1976 and 1980 leading them to their first League championship in 1979.
-Exactly 11 years later, the teams met again at Shielfield in the 1977–78 Scottish Cup with Smith and Wallace on opposite teams from 1967, this time the result went to form with Rangers winning 4–2.
+Exactly eleven years later, the teams met again at Shielfield in the 1977–78 Scottish Cup with Smith and Wallace on opposite teams from 1967, this time the result went to form with Rangers winning 4–2.